<< Yesterday

 1983 Rusty Staub ties the single-season record with his eighth consecutive pinch-hit.
 'Le Grand Orange' equals the 1958 mark established by Dave Philley of the Phillies when he singles in the ninth inning off reliever Ron Reed in the Mets' 8-4 loss to Philadelphia at Shea Stadium.

 1985 At Jack Russell Stadium, umpire Keith O'Connor ejects the organist from a Class A Florida League game for playing Three Blind Mice following a close call against the Clearwater Phillies.
-After NBC's Today show weatherman Willard Scott and syndicated radio host Paul Harvey report the incident, the self-taught musician becomes famous, signing autographs, "Wilbur Snapp, Three Blind Mice organist."
+After NBC's Today Show's weatherman Willard Scott and syndicated radio host Paul Harvey report the incident, the self-taught musician becomes famous, signing autographs, "Wilbur Snapp, Three Blind Mice organist."

 1987 Although the Red Sox has a 9-0 second-inning advantage, Roger Clemens cannot hold the lead, with the Yankees coming back to win in ten innings, 12-11.
 Boston's third baseman Wade Boggs, who is walked intentionally twice during the Bronx ballpark contest, sees his 25-game hitting streak end in the team's devastating loss.

 1993 Hall of Fame (1969) catcher Roy Campanella dies at 71 after a heart attack in Woodland Hills (CA).
-The wheel-chair-bound former Brooklyn Dodgers backstop, permanently disabled in a 1958 traffic accident, ten-year career included three NL MVP seasons, 242 home runs, 856 RBIs, and five World Series appearances.
+The wheel-chair-bound former Brooklyn Dodgers backstop, permanently disabled in a 1958 traffic accident, had a ten-year career that included three NL MVP seasons, 242 home runs, 856 RBIs, and five World Series appearances.

 1995 Before rejoining the Yankees to start in Chicago, Columbus Clipper starter Mariano Rivera pitches a five-inning no-hitter against the IL's Rochester Red Wings in Ohio's Cooper Stadium.
 During his tenure in the minor leagues, Mo, the future major league leader in career saves, is used primarily as a starter, starting 68 games, including seven complete contests, en route to compiling a 27-18 record and a 2.35 ERA.